Second-impact syndrome: Epidemiology

-Though the incidence of second impact syndrome is unknown, the condition is rare; very few cases have been confirmed in medical literature.
+Though the incidence of second-impact syndrome is unknown, the condition is rare; very few cases have been confirmed in medical literature.
 The controversy surrounding the existence of second impact syndrome may play a role in the known and recorded incidence.
-The United States seemingly has far more reported cases of second impact syndrome than elsewhere.
+The United States seemingly has far more reported cases of second-impact syndrome than elsewhere.
 The patients affected most often include young adults and adolescents that are 16 to 19 years old.
-Adolescents that sustain a head injury that goes unrecognized, could be placing themselves at a greater risk due to the effects of longer and more diffuse cerebral swelling that occurs in their body.
+Adolescents who sustain a head injury that goes unrecognized could be placing themselves at a greater risk due to the effects of longer and more diffuse cerebral swelling that occurs in their body.
 The adolescent brain is 60 times more sensitive to components of the metabolic chain reaction that occurs after trauma, resulting in more diffuse cerebral swelling.
 After the initial concussion, the children and young adults are more likely to sustain a second impact within the first two weeks.

 In athletics, the susceptible population includes those that participate in contact sports such as American football, boxing and hockey.
-In the 13-year period from 1980 to 1993, 35 American football related cases of SIS were recorded, but only 17 of these were confirmed by autopsy or surgery and magnetic resonance imaging to be due to SIS, and 18 cases were found to be probably SIS-related.
+In the 13-year period from 1980 to 1993, 35 American football related cases of SIS were recorded; 17 of these were confirmed by autopsy or surgery and magnetic resonance imaging to be due to SIS, and 18 cases were found to be probably SIS-related.
 Additionally, the initial trauma commonly goes unreported, adding to the confusion about how often the syndrome occurs.
-The prevalence of unreported trauma is common as a study showed that 25% of athletes thoughts that a concussion requires loss of consciousness.
-It is found in a study by Sullivan et al. that 83% of male rugby athletes were aware of concussion signs and symptoms but only 50% understood or were aware of the protocol to return to play after an injury.
-When coaches were surveyed, it is found that 45% of participants did not believe immediate removal from play is warranted after a concussion.
-Of this group surveyed, 62% was the amount that identified proper post concussion management and this lack of proper post concussion management could lead to SIS.
+The prevalence of unreported trauma is common as a study showed that 25% of athletes thought that a concussion requires loss of consciousness.
+A study by Sullivan et al. found that 83% of male rugby athletes were aware of concussion signs and symptoms, but only 50% understood or were aware of the protocol to return to play after an injury.
+When coaches were surveyed, 45% of participants did not believe immediate removal from play is warranted after a concussion.
+Of this group surveyed, 62% identified proper post concussion management and this lack of proper post concussion management could lead to SIS.